jakobzhao/geog595/04_data/pe.md

 print (record)
 ```

-A sql statement is created, executed and then committed.
-By this statement, a record will be inserted to this database, if this record has already been inserted, this record will be updated in the data table.
-To observe the content of the updated record, the record will be outputed to the log.
+As shown, new records will be inserted to this database, if a record has already been inserted, this record will not be inserted to the data table.
+To observe the content of the updated record, the content of record will be shown on the console of PyCharm since we print it to the console.

-If `tw2db.py` is executed on PyCharm, a list of records will be inserted to the data table `geotweets` of the databse `tweets.db` under [assets](assets/).
+If `tw2db.py` is executed on PyCharm, a list of records will be inserted to the data table `geotweets` of the database `tweets.db` under [assets](assets/).
 To view the inserted data table, execute the following sql statement `select * from geotweets`.

 ![](img/datatable.png)

 ### 2.4 Geo-enable the data table

-Right now, `geotweets` is still a normal attribute table, it is not geo-enabled.
-In this subsection, we will add a new geographic column `geom`, and use the `lng` and `lat` column to make a point geographic feature and store it to the `geom` column.
+We will add a geographic column `geom` to enable the data table `geotweets` to store geospatial datasets.
 To add a geographic column, run the sql statement below on the query window of QGIS's DB Manager.

 ```sql
 -- Create the geometry column